 If no ip= tuple is present, the boot scripts will attempt to bring up the interface using DHCP (see below).
+If multiple ip= tuples are present, an ipnet entry is required for each.

 6.2.4 - Default gateway

 The default gateway is configured using the ipgw= tuple, usually under an ipnet= section that defines default settings for an entire subnet: